Customized Tours

 • The potentially volatile political environment of the countries in which we operate; and

-• The nature of the itineraries that we run, which often involve physically strenuous activities in remote locations.
+• The nature of the itineraries that we run, which often involves physically strenuous activities in remote locations.

-With these factors in mind, we recognise that we have a responsibility to ensure that all reasonable precautions are taken to provide work and travel conditions which are safe.
-The aim of this document is to give our travellers an insight into the safety standards they should expect
+With these factors in mind, we recognise that we have a responsibility to ensure that all reasonable precautions are taken to provide work and travel conditions that are safe.
+The aim of this document is to give our travelers an insight into the safety standards they should expect

 When on a Himalayan trip